K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 18: January 20, 2018**

+The front end / UI is coming together.

 **Day 17: January 19, 2018**

 Continued work on the front end of the gluten free recipe project in React.